 Under the Public Employe Relations Act and the Public School Code, a teachers’ union such as the PSEA or AFT-PA is the “exclusive bargaining representative” of all teachers in a district or public education workplace.
 That means the union is the only official mediator on labor contract issues for all workers in a bargaining unit that it represents.
 Before Janus, that included agency fee payers, who were non-members of the union.
 Now, because no non-member is required to pay a fee, it simply includes all teachers, union and non-union alike.
 The union remains your representative and legally cannot discriminate against you on the basis of your status as a nonmember.

-2. You can join a professional teachers’ group such as the Association of American Educators (AAE).
+2. You can join a professional teachers’ group such as the Association of American Educators or the Keystone Teachers Association.

 3. If you are not satisfied with your union representation, you and other teachers could change it.